brenocrepaldi/audio-notes/README.md

-# Projeto Notas NLW
+# Audio Transcription Notes

-## Descrição
+## Description
-Este projeto foi desenvolvido como parte da mentoria conduzida pelo professor Diego Fernandes na plataforma da RocketSeat, durante o evento Next Level Week (NLW) Expert.
-O objetivo central deste projeto é criar uma aplicação versátil capaz de transcrever notas de áudio em texto automaticamente, utilizando uma API própria da web, ou permitindo ao usuário inserir o texto manualmente.
-Além disso, a aplicação oferece a funcionalidade de salvar as notas no armazenamento do navegador, permitindo acesso posterior.
-Também inclui recursos de busca e exclusão de notas, proporcionando uma experiência completa de gerenciamento de notas para o usuário.
+This project was developed as part of the mentorship conducted by Professor Diego Fernandes on the RocketSeat platform during the Next Level Week (NLW) Expert event.
+The main objective of this project is to create a versatile application capable of automatically transcribing audio notes into text using a custom web API, or allowing the user to manually input text.
+Additionally, the application offers the functionality to save notes in browser storage, enabling later access.
+It also includes features for searching and deleting notes, providing a comprehensive note management experience for the user.

-## Tecnologias Utilizadas
+## Technologies Used
-- **HTML:** Linguagem de marcação para estruturação de páginas web.
+- **HTML:** Essential for structuring the web pages, ensuring a solid foundation for content and layout.
-- **TypeScript:** Superset do JavaScript que adiciona tipagem estática ao código.
+- **TypeScript:** Adds static typing to JavaScript, enhancing code quality and maintainability by catching errors early and improving scalability.
-- **React:** Biblioteca JavaScript para construção de interfaces de usuário.
+- **React:** Provides a powerful library for building dynamic and responsive user interfaces with reusable components, improving development efficiency.
-- **Tailwind CSS:** Framework CSS utilitário para estilização rápida e flexível.
+- **Tailwind CSS:** Utilizes a utility-first approach for rapid and consistent styling, allowing for flexible design without the need for custom CSS.
-- **Radix:** Biblioteca para criação de componentes de interface, como modais.
+- **Radix:** Facilitates the creation of accessible and customizable interface components, such as modals, which enhance user experience and accessibility.
-- **Vite:** Build tool e bundler para projetos JavaScript e TypeScript.
+- **Vite:** Offers a fast build tool and bundler that improves development speed with instant hot module replacement and optimized production builds.
-- **Lucide:** Biblioteca para importação de ícones SVG, facilitando a inclusão de ícones personalizados na interface.
+- **Lucide:**  Simplifies the inclusion of custom SVG icons, enhancing the visual appeal and functionality of the application’s interface.
-- **Date-fns:** Biblioteca para manipulação de datas e horas.
+- **Date-fns:** Provides a comprehensive set of functions for date and time manipulation, making it easier to handle and display date-related data.
-- **Sooner:** Biblioteca para exibição de notificações estilo toast, permitindo comunicar mensagens ou eventos importantes ao usuário de forma discreta e amigável.
+- **Sooner:** Enables the display of toast-style notifications, allowing for the effective and non-intrusive communication of important messages and events to users.

-## Habilidades Desenvolvidas
+## Skills Developed
-- Desenvolvimento de aplicações web utilizando React;
+- Web application development using React;
-- Utilização de TypeScript para tipagem estática e melhor escalabilidade do código;
+- Utilizing TypeScript for static typing and better code scalability;
-- Estilização de interfaces com Tailwind CSS;
+- Styling interfaces with Tailwind CSS;
-- Integração de APIs da web para funcionalidades específicas, como transcrição de áudio para texto;
+- Integrating web APIs for specific functionalities, such as audio-to-text transcription;
-- Utilização de bibliotecas e ferramentas modernas no ecossistema JavaScript/TypeScript.
+- Using modern libraries and tools in the JavaScript/TypeScript ecosystem.

-## Conceitos Importantes Aprendidos em React
+## Important React Concepts Learned
-- **Componentes;**
+- **Components;**
-- **Propriedades (Props);**
+- **Props;**
-- **Estados (State);**
+- **State;**
-- **Ciclos de Vida (Lifecycle);**
+- **Lifecycle;**
 - **Hooks;**
-- **Contextos (Context).**
+- **Context.**